vlang/v/README.md

 - C and JavaScript backends
 - Great for writing low-level software ([Vinix OS](https://github.com/vlang/vinix))

-## Stability guarantee and future changes

-Despite being at an early development stage, the V language is relatively stable and has backwards compatibility guarantee, meaning that the code you write today is guaranteed to work a month, a year, or five years from now.

-There still may be minor syntax changes before the 1.0 release, but they will be handled automatically via `vfmt`, as has been done in the past.

-The V core APIs (primarily the `os` module) will still have minor changes until they are stabilized in V 1.0.
-Of course the APIs will grow after that, but without breaking existing code.

-Unlike many other languages, V is not going to be always changing, with new features being introduced and old features modified.
-It is always going to be a small and simple language, very similar to the way it is right now.

 ## Installing V from source

 --> **_(this is the preferred method)_**